Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 &nbsp; &nbsp; _Machine Learning, Classification_ `April 30, 2020`

-: > Using <a href="https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-02-11/readme.md" title="Dataset Repository" target="_blank">_Trivago's hotel booking data_</a>, I walk you through an in-depth feature analysis to find important fields that could be used to improve customer retention.
-I walk through the implementation of the three presented models for predicting whether a customer will cancel their booking prior to arrival, each with their own benefits of reducing incorrectly predicted cancelations (False Negative Rate) and improving the correctly guessed cancelations (True Positive Rate).
+: > Using <a href="https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-02-11/readme.md" title="Dataset Repository" target="_blank">_Trivago's hotel booking data_</a>, I walk through an in-depth feature analysis to find important fields that could be used to improve customer retention.
+I also walk through the implementation of the three presented Random Forest models for predicting whether a customer will cancel their booking prior to arrival, each with their own benefits of reducing incorrectly predicted cancelations (False Negative Rate) and improving the correctly guessed cancelations (True Positive Rate).